Uniforms of the Union army: Non-commissioned officers

 Brass shoulder scales were worn on dress uniforms, with different features to signify enlisted ranks.
 Shoulder scales were not normally worn on service or fatigue uniforms.
-When in full dress and sometimes also in battle, sergeants in non-mounted service branches carried the M1840 NCO sword suspending on a leather belt (except for hospital stewards who carried a special sword model).
+When in full dress and sometimes also in battle, sergeants in non-mounted service branches carried the M1840 NCO sword suspending on a leather belt.
 Additionally all ranks above sergeant (i.e. first sergeant, ordnance sergeant, hospital steward, sergeant major etc.) wore red worsted waist sashes (In the Confederate States Army, all sergeant ranks wore swords and worsted waist sashes: red for artillery and infantry, yellow for cavalry).
 Company QM sergeants (with one horizontal bar across the top of the Sgt stripes) worked with the regimental QM sergeants to disperse food and transport company items.

 Corps

 Color plate from the War of the Rebellion Atlas depicting the eagle motif on Union rank insignia.

 Corps badges were originally worn by Union soldiers on the top of their army forage cap (kepi), left side of the hat, or over their left breast.
 The idea is attributed to General Philip Kearny who ordered his men to sew a two-inch square of red cloth on their hats to avoid confusion on the battlefield.
 This idea was adopted by General Joseph Hooker after he assumed command of the Army of the Potomac, so any soldier could be identified at a distance, and to increase troop morale and unit pride – the badges became immensely popular with the troops, who put them anywhere they could, and the badges accomplished the objectives they had been created for, and the idea soon spread to other corps and departments.

 General Daniel Butterfield was given the task of designing a distinctive shape of badge for each corps.
 Butterfield also designed a badge of each division in the corps a different color.

 The badges for enlisted men were cut from colored material, while officer's badges were privately made and of a higher quality.
 Metallic badges were often made by jewelers and were personalized for the user.
 The badges eventually became part of the army regulations.

 Division badges were colored as follows: